Brioche Donuts (VIDEO)

 Instructions

-• ATTENTION!
-Read through the recipe before starting and measure all your ingredients in advance.
+• Read through the recipe before starting and measure all your ingredients in advance.
 Go back and watch my full video tutorial, read my expert tips and extended instructions with photos.
-Use metric measurements and weigh the dry and wet ingredients for best accuracy as my recipe.
+Measure flour and milk by weight for best accuracy as my recipe.
 Toggle back and forth between US Customary and Metric measurements in the ingredients section above.

 • Working with one piece of dough at a time, pinch the edges into the middle, forming a small pouch.
 Place the ball of dough, seam-side down on a clean work surface, cup your hand over it, and lightly roll it into a ball, using the back of your palm and the friction of surface to help with the rounding.